frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/settings/global-defaults.md

 <!-- add-breadcrumbs -->
 # Global Defaults

-You can set default values for your documents from Global Defaults.
+**Default values for documents like currency, fiscal year, etc, can be set from Global Defaults.**

+The values set here will impact all users and the default values for various fields will be set for them.

 To access Global Defaults, go to:
 > Home > Setup > Settings > Global Defaults